Are You Struggling With Addiction to Heroin or Pain Medications?

 The frequency of clinic visits is based on individual needs.

 Typically individuals will see the Suboxone psychiatrist weekly when treatment first begins.
 With stable adjustment, clients may be seen every other week and eventually monthly.

 Individuals must also agree to participate in counseling services.
-At a minimum, participants will receive at least 2 ½ hours of counseling per month during the first year, 1 hour per month during the third and fourth year, and one hour every other month thereafter.
+At a minimum, participants will receive at least 2 ½ hours of counseling per month during the first two years, 1 hour per month during the third and fourth year, and one hour every other month thereafter.